-Someone emailed me recently and asked me for my “top 20 leadership tips”.
+A friend emailed me and asked for my “top 20 leadership tips”.
 They were doing a presentation on leadership and were asked to share 20 aspects of great leadership.
-The added catch.
-They needed something short they could expand upon, so they suggested I share them in “Twitter length.”
+The added catch – they wanted something short they could expand upon, so they suggested I share them in “Twitter length.”

 I’m always up for a challenge though, so I wrote down the question and pondered it for a couple weeks.
 I added a few at a time.
 Then I sat down to compile the list.

 Here are 20 leadership tips in Twitter length:

 Build people – people are your greatest asset as a leader.

 Believe in others – it’s the right thing to do and you can’t lead effectively otherwise.

 Your life direction matters – you’ll likely end up where you point yourself and the team you lead.

 Hold your methodology loosely – care more about accomplishing a worthy vision than how you do it.